fnordoglargh/metametalmapper/README.md

 ### First Crawl and Analysis

 This rather short section uses example data, but gives an idea what it is about.
 A detailed [usage page](documentation/USAGE.md) explains what the parameters mean and what to do with them.

-Call `python meta_metal_mapper.py` each time with one of the following parameters:
+Call `python meta_metal_mapper.py` each time with one of the following
+parameters:

 1. `-b -f data/true_kings.lnks`: Uses the supplied file with band names, crawls all of them and puts data in to the database.
-2. `-y`: Prints analysis into terminal and saves several files with data.
+2. `-x`: Prints analysis into terminal and generates several files with exported data.

 Please note that the analysis is across the entire database and might result in meaningless data e.g. when data is put into relation to a country.